jlidw/SSIN/README.md

 `baselines`:
 * Include the implementation of IDW, OK, TIN, and TPS.
-* For GNN-based solutions, you can refer to their original code: [KCN](https://github.com/tufts-ml/KCN) and [IGNNK](https://github.com/Kaimaoge/IGNNK).

 `dataset_collator`:
 * `create_data.py`: generate the masked sequences which will be provided to Trainer.py for training and testing.